maddydevgits/Flutter-SACET-FDP/README.md

 1. Create a Text widget which displays your name in the center of screen.
 2. Create a Image widget which displays our organisation logo in the center of screen.
+3. Create a CircleAvatar and apply column widget to display a profile icon, and name, designation beside profile icon

 1. **Clone this repo**
    ```bash